Ryan-Tang2o2/geochemistry_mapping/readme.md

 Continuous spatial distribution of Cu and Co concentrations

 ## Project Overview
 Geochemical soil surveys are commonly used in mineral exploration.
-Workers walk or drive around a (potentially large) area and collect soil samples at specified locations.
-These samples are analyzed to determine the concentration of certain trace metals.
-The metal content in soils depends both on the composition of the bedrock directly beneath the soils and by surficial processes like fluid flows.
+Workers collect soil samples from specified locations across an area.
+These samples are analyzed to determine the concentrations of trace metals like copper (Cu) and cobalt (Co).

-This project processes CSV files to plot Cu (Copper) and Co (Cobalt) concentrations, generating images (TIFF) and shapefiles that can be used in GIS software like QGIS.
+This project processes CSV files to plot Cu and Co concentrations, generating images (TIFF) and shapefiles that can be used in GIS software like QGIS.

+In the description file, more information about the assumptions made during this process, discussions about the results, and the final outcomes can be found.

 ## Directory Structure
 project_root
 │
 ├── readme.md
-├── description.md
+├── description.md                 # Description of approach and final results
-├── requirements.txt
+├── requirements.txt               # List of required dependencies
-├── main_mapping_Cu_Co.ipynb       # main code
+├── main_mapping_Cu_Co.ipynb       # Main code
 │
-├── utility_function/              # All utility functions
+├── utility_function/              # Utility functions
 │   ├── interpolations_method.py   # Interpolation algorithms
 │   ├── raster_process.py          # Functions to analyze raster data
-│   └── victor_process.py          # Functions to analyze vector data
+│   └── vector_process.py          # Functions to analyze vector data
 │
 ├── data/
 │   ├── raw/                       # Original CSV files